CompPhysics/ComputationalPhysics2/README.md

 * _Office hours_: *Anytime*!
 For the  spring Semester 2021 (SS21), as a rule of thumb office hours are planned via computer or telephone.
 Individual or group office hours will be performed via zoom.
 Feel free to send an email for planning.
 In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).

-##  Teaching Assistants FS20
+##  Teaching Assistants Spring Semester 21
-* Øyvind Sigmundson Schøyen, oyvinssc@student.matnat.uio.no
+* _Name_:  Øyvind Sigmundson Schøyen,
+* _Email_: oyvinssc@student.matnat.uio.no
+* _Office_: Department of Physics, University of Oslo, Eastern wing, room FØ452
+* _Office hours_: For the  spring Semester 2021 (SS21), as a rule of thumb office hours are planned via computer or telephone.
+Individual or group office hours will be performed via zoom.
+Feel free to send an email for planning.
+In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).

 ## Practicalities
 This course will be delivered in a hybrid mode, with online and on site lectures and on site and online laboratory sessions.
 The first week (January 11-15) is fully digital and the computer lab and the lectures will be done via zoom.

 1. Two lectures per week, spring semester, 10 ECTS.
 The lectures will be fully online.
 The lectures will be recorded and linked to this site and the official University of Oslo website for the course;
 2. Thre hours of laboratory sessions for work on computational projects and exercises for each group.
 Due to social distancing, at most 15 participants can attend.
 There will  also be fully digital laboratory sessions for those who cannot attend;
-3. Three projects which are graded and count 1/3 each of the final grade;
+3. Two projects which are graded and count 1/3 each of the final grade;
-4. A selected number of weekly assignments;
-5. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;
-6. The course is offered as a FYS4411 (Master of Science level) and a FYS9411 (PhD level) course;
+4. The course is offered as a FYS4411 (Master of Science level) and a FYS9411 (PhD level) course;
-7. We use Piazza for course communication, a special link on how to register to Piazza can be found at the official University of Oslo page for the course or just use the link here https://piazza.com/uio.no/fall2020/fysstk4155.
-Canvas is used for communication and delivery and grading of projects, with feedback;
-8. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
+5. Videos of teaching material are available via the links at https://www.uio.no/studier/emner/matnat/fys/FYS4411/v21/timeplan/index.html#FOR;
-9. Weekly emails with summary of activities will be mailed to all participants;
+6. Weekly emails with summary of activities will be mailed to all participants;

 ## Grading
 Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
-There are three projects which are graded and each project counts 1/3 of the final grade.
-The total score is thus the average from all three projects.
+There are two projects which are graded and each project counts 1/2 of the final grade.
+The total score is thus the average from the two  projects.

 The final number of points is based on the average of all projects (including eventual additional points) and the grade follows the following table: